DevExpress/devextreme-documentation/concepts/Common/Integration Guides/60 Manage Amazon S3 Storage with DevExtreme Components/20 Back-End Application Walkthrough.md

-DevExtreme components cannot directly interact with the S3 API.
+DevExtreme components cannot interact with the S3 API directly.
 You need to create a back-end application that uses the [AWS SDK](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingAWSSDK.html#sdk-general-information-section) to communicate with Amazon servers.

 For the purposes of this tutorial, we created a .NET application.
 You can view its source code on GitHub.
-Both the [FileManager](https://github.com/DevExpress-Examples/devextreme-file-manager-amazon-client-side-binding/tree/23.1.3%2B/Amazon_Backend) repository and the [FileUploader](https://github.com/DevExpress-Examples/devextreme-file-uploader-direct-upload-to-amazon/tree/23.1.3%2B/Amazon_Backend) repository include the source code for the back-end application in the `Amazon_Backend` folder.
+Both the [FileManager](https://github.com/DevExpress-Examples/devextreme-file-manager-amazon-client-side-binding/tree/23.1.3%2B/Amazon_Backend) repository and the [FileUploader](https://github.com/DevExpress-Examples/devextreme-file-uploader-direct-upload-to-amazon/tree/23.1.3%2B/Amazon_Backend) repository include the source code for the back-end application (in the `Amazon_Backend` folder).

 ### Install the SDK